LaunchCode-Education-Archived/skills-back-end-csharp/videos/intro-to-ef-basics/README.md

 #### Remove a Migration

-If you create a migration and later realize you don't want the associate changes, you can remove it.
+If you create a migration and later realize you don't want the associated changes, you can remove it.
 To remove a migration:

 ```nohighlight
 > dotnet ef migrations remove MigrationName